ericchi00/ericchi00/README.md

 2/22: 73% done with Intermediate HTML and CSS. finished the sign up form with limited functionality.

 2/24: 10% complete on Javascript section.
 Working on Project Library

+2/28: finished project Library.
+Took a while to get the logic down to remove the obj in the array and the dom element